 Old Westbury Gardens, Old Westbury

 Beauty can be found anywhere in these parts.
-Throughout the 200 acres of formal gardens, landscaped grounds, woodlands, ponds and lakes visitors will be surrounded by impressive architecture and stunning grounds.
+Throughout the 200 acres of formal gardens, woodlands, ponds and lakes visitors will be surrounded by impressive architecture and stunning grounds.
 Go.

 Robert Moses State Park, Babylon